 We were taken to a small room to watch a propaganda film and I found myself nodding off.
 It had been a very long day and I struggled to keep my eyes open.
 It was bliss to be sitting down.

-After that we went up to the top floor of the building which housed a huge 360 degree diorama with rotating floor which showed the battle of Taejon with the Japanese.
+After that, we went up to the top floor of the building which housed a huge 360-degree diorama with a rotating floor that showed the battle of Taejon with the Japanese.
 It was an impressive sight, but the propaganda was beginning to get a little overwhelming.

 Shopping and Dinner in Pyongyang

 We were due to visit a brewery and bar in the city but it was getting late and the group was pretty tired, so it was decided we would go for dinner and then back to the hotel, but first we would make a stop at a department store to do a bit of shopping.